ucsd-ccbb/cirrus-ngs/README.md

 Because Cirrus-NGS employs AWS for computation and storage, users must have an active AWS account.
 If you do not have such an account, visit [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) for guidance on how to create one, and execute the steps it describes.

+### Installing `docker`
+Since release v1.2, Cirrus-NGS is provided docker installation, users just run the below commands to pull the latest image from docker and then launch the jupiter notebook to run Cirrus-NGS.
+	docker pull g1xu/cirrusngs:latest

+Then run the below command to create a container from the image, and start the new container or you can stop it after you finish analysis.
+	docker run -d -p 8888:8888 -it cirrusngs bash docker start <container_id>
+	docker stop <container_id>

+The below command allows to login the container.
+	docker exec -it <container_id> bash

+After users login to the container, you need to go to the directory /mnt/workspace to run the below command to launch a Jupiter notebook server.
+	/mnt/workspace/software/anaconda3/bin/jupyter notebook --allow-root --ip 0.0.0.0 --no-browser --port=8888

+Finally, the Jupiter notebook server is running and you can use Cirrus-NGS.

 ### Installing `conda`

 While Cirrus-NGS itself is provied through github, its supporting libraries are best installed through conda, a cross-platform package manager.
 If you do not have conda installed already, download the appropriate Python-3.6-based installer from the links below: